openstatusHQ/vercel-edge-ping/README.md

 - `BASE_URL` - the production URL from vercel

 You can either trigger it manually via `workflow_dispatch` or update the `schedule.cron` to the cron expression you'd like to periodically run the attached curl.

+## Notification Channels

+If set, we will send a message if >50% of the regions of a specific endpoint are failing.
+An endpoint fails, if the response status code **doesn't start with `2` or `3`**.

+Notifications to the different services will be send only if the environment variables are set.

+### Slack Webhook (optional)

+If you want to get notified whenever an endpoint is not healthy, add the `SLACK_WEBHOOK_URL` to your environment variables.

+To create a webhook for a specific channel you'd like to post the messages to, [follow the guide](https://api.slack.com/messaging/webhooks).

+### Discord Webhook (optional)

+If you want to get notified whenever an endpoint is not healthy, add the `DISCORD_WEBHOOK_URL` to your environment variables.

+To create a webhook for a specific channel you'd like to post the messages to, [follow the guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

+### Campsite Post (optional)

+If you want to get notified whenever an endpoint is not healthy, add the `CAMPSITE_API_KEY` and `CAMPSITE_CHANNEL_ID` to your environment variables.

+To create an API key, [follow the docs](https://developers.campsite.com/api-reference/introduction).
+You will need to connect your integration to a channel and copy the channel id as well.

+### Telegram Bot (optional)

+If you want to get notified whenever an endpoint is not healthy, add the `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` to your environment variables.

+To create a telegram bot, [follow the gist](https://gist.github.com/nafiesl/4ad622f344cd1dc3bb1ecbe468ff9f8a#how-to-get-telegram-bot-chat-id).

 ## Deployment